-In one 20-year study, about 40 percent of adult scoliosis patients experienced an increase in scoliosis severity.
-Of these, 10 percent showed very significant progression, while the other 30 percent experienced moderate deterioration in severe scoliosis, usually less than one degree per year.
+In one 20-year study, about 40 percent of adult scoliosis patients experienced a severe worsening of their scoliosis.
+Of these, 10 percent showed very significant progression, and the other 30 percent experienced a moderate worsening of scoliosis, usually less than 1 degree in severity. the year.

 Degenerative scoliosis occurs in the lumbar spine (lower back) and this condition most commonly affects people 65 years of age or older.

-When scoliosis has been diagnosed with certainty, there are several issues to be evaluated that can help determine treatment options:
+When scoliosis has been diagnosed with certainty, there are several issues that must be evaluated and that can help determine treatment options:

 - Spine Maturity - Is the patient's spine still growing and changing?